Hardocs/basis-app-framework/README.md

 It is part of the ground for everything -- how the database and its operations really are to be structured and used.

-- to answer one more question I've now had a close look at, yes, you'll be able to query, where needed, at arbitrary depth in a JSON tree.
+- to answer one more question I've now had a close look at, yes, you'll be able to query, where needed, at arbitrary depths in a JSON tree.
 This kind of thing is where my effort often goes.

 - what else?
-A number of things about sequencing and positions of proper use for the Habitat protocol elements, vs. details of operation that the database needs.
+A number of matters about sequencing and positions of proper use for the Habitat protocol elements, vs. details of operation that the database needs.

 - what else?
-A lot...so please treat this as it presently is, simply a demonstration that 'it is all going to work', and an opportunity to first see what the code underlying Json operations is going to looko like.
+A lot...so please treat this as it presently is, a demonstration that 'it is all going to work', and an opportunity to first see what the code underlying Json operations is going to look like, as you write it in your application blocks -- easily, based on examples here.

 - It should provide a strong basis for Divine to see what if anything needs to be added to have a Linux flavor operate.
 I think this will be very, very little if any, as Electron really should take care of it -- this is what it's for.
+But let's see what happens when he brings it up....

 ## What else essential is accomplished here, that you don't notice at first?